 Here's How You Can Get Free Milkweed Seeds to Help Monarch Butterflies

 Yesterday kicked off the first day of spring, which in my mind always signals the return of blooming flowers, chirping birds, and butterflies fluttering everywhere.
 Aside from helping pollinate wildflowers, I love seeing butterflies every year because they make gardens look so much more magical and full of life.
 Monarchs are one of my all-time favorites because of their huge, unmistakable black and orange wings.
-One of the most effective ways to attract more monarch butterflies in your garden is to plant milkweed, and organizations dedicated to their conservation will sometimes send the seeds to gardeners at no charge.
+One of the most effective ways to attract more monarch butterflies to your garden is to plant milkweed, and organizations dedicated to their conservation will sometimes send the seeds to gardeners at no charge.
 Some butterfly and garden enthusiasts have even taken it upon themselves to make accessing the seeds easy for everyone.

 A man in Omaha, Bob Gittins, took on a huge role in trying to save the monarchs.
 According to the Omaha World-Herald, after having trouble finding milkweed plants in stores, Gittins started buying the seeds in bulk from the Save Our Monarchs Foundation in Minnesota.
 Now, he's helping other gardeners by giving away the seeds for free.
 Last year, he sent out 1,500 seed packets.